 What does seasonal eating mean when it comes to our health?

-• we stay up way too late; we don’t get enough sleep.
+- We stay up way too late; we don’t get enough sleep.
 And, to balance out all of that fuckery, we use stimulants (like coffee) to keep going with energy.
-Don’t get me wrong; I would murder a bitch if she tried to come between me and my coffee.
-But, you get my point.
+Don’t get me wrong, I would murder a bitch if she tried to come between me and my coffee, but you get my point.
 Why not fuel our bodies with seasonal food?

-• We tend to get super excited about starting our New Year’s Resolutions in January; one of the first months our bodies are in “chill” mode.
+- We tend to get super excited about starting our New Year’s resolutions in January; one of the first months, our bodies are in “chill” mode.
 By the third week, we give up because of exhaustion.
-Dopamine to drive ourselves to do something belongs in the Spring, not the Winter.
-Why not start that new gym membership in the Spring when your body is ready to rock!
+Dopamine to drive ourselves to do something belongs in the spring, not the winter.
+Why not start that new gym membership in the spring when your body is ready to rock?

 How can seasonal eating benefit us?

-• Eating seasonal foods is better for our health.
+- Eating seasonal foods is better for our health.
 Foods grown and harvested during their season are more nutritionally dense.
 However, frozen foods can also be a great choice since harvesting typically occurs during their peak seasons.
 Great taste will always be top-notch!

-Spring into seasonal eating
+Spring into seasonal eating!

-• Cooking with seasonal ingredients at home is an excellent opportunity to make it a family affair.
-Get in the kitchen together and create a gorgeous meal!
+- Cooking with seasonal ingredients at home is an excellent opportunity to make it a family affair.
+Get in the kitchen together and create a gorgeous meal!Â

-2. Then, I create a master list of all of those ideas inside of my bullet journal.
-Next to each one, I will write, “P for Pinterest and which board I can find it, C for the cookbook and the book title, and MR for my recipe ideas.
-You can either do this step quarterly or monthly.
+- Then, I create a master list of all of those ideas inside of my bullet journal.
+Next to each one, I will write P for Pinterest and which board I can find it, C for the cookbook and the book title, and MR for my recipe ideas.
+You can do this step quarterly or monthly.

-3. On Sunday mornings or evenings, I look at my week ahead and plan dinners by plugging recipe ideas into the week.
+- On Sunday mornings or evenings, I look at my week ahead and plan dinners by plugging recipe ideas into the week.
 It’s that simple!

 Seasonal Veggies

-• Avocados, basil, beans, bok choy, broccoli, brussels sprouts, carrots, mint, okra, peas, radishes, spring onions
+- Avocados, basil, beans, bok choy, broccoli, brussels sprouts, carrots, mint, okra, peas, radishes, spring onions

 Seasonal Fruits

-• Apricots, bananas, blueberries, cherries, clementines, grapefruits, lemons, pears, pineapples, strawberries
+- Apricots, bananas, blueberries, cherries, clementines, grapefruits, lemons, pears, pineapples, strawberries

 So, for now, I know we all don’t have access to everything at the grocery stores.
-During this time, think of ways to alter the recipes you find with ingredients you have on hand.
+During this time, think of ways to alter the recipes you find with ingredients you have already.
 Although I don’t think we as a world will ever be the same again, we must keep our hopes up and continue to help one another where we can.
-Only buy what you need and don’t let it spoil.
+Only buy what you need, and don’t let it spoil.
 Also, it’s that time of the year again to Organize Your Fridge Like a Pro and Springtime Re-Set Your Pantry if you are looking for things to fill your day.
 You can also check out this Ultimate Guide to Spring Seasonal Produce from Onegreenplanet.org.

 In the coming weeks, I will share Springtime recipes for your creative sessions in the kitchen!
 But for now, here is my Winter to Spring Salad for you lovelies!
 Happy cooking and most importantly, stay safe!